ZPetricusic/Certily/README.md

 | `-ESCType` | Yes | The ESC vulnerability type to simulate |
 | `-UseCanaryTokens` | No | Set up a WMI event subscription to fire a Canary Token alert on enrollment |

-> **Note:** Canary Token alerting is not supported for ESC4 templates, as enrollment-based events are not reliably fired for that attack type.
+> **Note:** Canary Token alerting is not supported for ESC4 templates, as ESC4 relies on AD object (template) modifications, which are monitored using the 4662 event ID after a SACL is set.
+However, depending on the targeted DC, the event may or may not trigger on a DC configured for the Canary token, hence why it is not supported.
 ESC3 honeypots are also supported but are uncommon in real environments - consider ESC1 or ESC2 for more convincing lures.

 #### Examples